TobyScogings/NBA-Similarity-App/README.md

 - **Application Hosting**: Use streamlit to validate user inputs and create interactivity with the system.
 Allow for dynamic outputs relevant to user inputs.
 - **Project Presentation**: Demonstrate and explain this process to a live audience, showing the process from start to finish with a demonstration of how to system works and how I have used it to enhance my experience.
 - **Application Improvement**: Post-completion of the project, develop new features and improve functionality.
 Some of these improvements include statline normalisation, custom statline comparison and various QoL and UI improvements.

+## Outcomes 🎉

+*Technical*:

+- The `.csv` files are the outcome of both my API access and the transformations I conducted upon this data.
+- The overall deliverable from this project is the [web application](https://nbasimilarity.streamlit.app/) I have created hosted on streamlit.
+This has fulfilled many of the desired functions that I envisioned upon inception of the project.

+*Personal*:

+- Learn about the power of data collection via APIs
+- Further my understanding on the importance of data preparation in creating an effective model
+- Strengthen python techniques, ranging from basic iteratiion, looping or exception handling to more complex technologies like `pandas` and `sklearn`